Our tour of Europe

 Touring Europe might be a crazy idea.

 For the next four months, we will be homeless vagabonds while touring Europe.
 Going to Europe and leaving our RV in storage might be crazy.
 Right now, it seems like a crazy idea, and it is only two weeks away.
-We are storing our RV and flying to Europe in fifteen days.
+We are storing our RV and heading to Europe in under a month.
 Our plane to Europe departs LAX, flying directly to Rome in two weeks.
-Instead of having everything we own, everywhere we go, in our RV, we will pack everything we need into carry-on luggage.
+Instead of bringing everything we own along everywhere we go in our RV, we will pack only what we need into carry-on luggage.
 Our bags are almost packed, and we won’t check luggage on the plane.

 Three years ago, an RV trip to Alaska seemed like a crazy idea.
 Two years ago, we drove our RV across Canada and made a lap around Alaska, and it was great.
 Last year, when we started planning our trip to Europe, it also seemed like a crazy idea.
-With only two weeks remaining before our departure, touring Europe still seems like a crazy idea, but I think we can do it.
+With only two weeks left before our departure, touring Europe still seems like a crazy idea, but I think we can make it happen.

 If you missed our stories about our lap around Alaska, here is a link.
 FoxRVTravel Alaska.